fogfish/typhoon/docs/scenario.md

 `-spec n() -> integer().`

-The function returns number of concurrent session to globally spawn in the cluster.
+The function returns number of concurrent session globally spawned in the cluster.
 The following example defines 100 concurrent session in the cluster.

 ```erlang
 n() ->